Charles IV, Holy Roman Emperor: Evaluation

 The reign of Charles IV was characterized by a transformation in the nature of the Empire and is remembered as the Golden Age of Bohemia.
 He promulgated the Golden Bull of 1356 whereby the succession to the imperial title was laid down, which held for the next four centuries.

 He also organized the states of the empire into peace-keeping confederations.
 In these, the Imperial cities figured prominently.
 The Swabian Landfriede confederation of 1370 was made up almost entirely of Imperial Cities.
 At the same time, the leagues were organized and led by the crown and its agents.
 As with the electors, the cities that served in these leagues were given privileges to aid in their efforts to keep the peace.

 He assured his dominance over the eastern borders of the Empire through succession treaties with the Habsburgs and the purchase of Brandenburg.
-He also claimed imperial lordship over the crusader states of Prussia and Livonia.
+He also claimed imperial lordship over the crusader states of State of the Prussia and Livonia.

+Unlike several of his predecessors, Charles IV pursued a less interventionist policy in Italy.
+He avoided military involvement in the local Guelph and Ghibelline conflicts while actively seeking accommodation with the Papacy.

 In 2005 Charles IV ranked the first in the TV show Největší Čech, the Czech spin-off of the BBC Greatest Britons show.